-I promised I would show you how to see that you are getting better, and that is where my next tip comes in.
-If you are going to measure yourself you need to keep a record, don’t you?
-I find it is helpful to keep a golf journal in a good quality notebook (that somehow makes my record seem more important) and I also use a magnetic fridge calendar to give me a snapshot of where I am at any time of the week or month.
+I promised to show you how to see that you are getting better, and that is where my next tip comes in.
+If you are going to measure yourself, you need to keep a record, don’t you?
+I find it is helpful to keep a golf journal in a good quality notebook (that somehow makes my record seem more important), and I also use a magnetic fridge calendar to give me a snapshot of where I am at any time of the week or month.

 Practice for a purpose

 And that purpose is to improve one thing at a time.
 Keep your golf journal, and before you start a practice session, decide what you will improve.
 What is the fault or weakness in your game that you are going to address?

 Think about this.
 I want you to take a few minutes now and visualize yourself doing this in your practice sessions.
 Then compare it to what many golfers do (you might even have done this yourself).
 Don’t just hit the ball towards the flagstick.
 Just don’t do it!
 Why?
 The truth is that even the best golfers rarely hit the flagstick, so why spend so much time trying.
 It is much more valuable to aim at the zone you are trying to get the ball to reach and vary the terrain on which you practice.
 It varies on the course.

 Replicate what happens on the course